ChrisWenChen/ChrisWenChen.github.io/Readme.md

 ## About me

 I am a PhD candidate at Beijing Computational Science Research Center (CSRC).
 I received my bachelor's degree in pedagogic specialty of physics from Zhejiang Normal University (ZJNU).
-This is CV in 中文 and English.
+You can check my CV in 中文 and English.

 ## Contact me